-What I learned about growing a user base from failing as a night club organiser and DJ
+What I learned about growing a user base from failing as a night club organiser

 Nobody likes an empty night club.
 When I was around 20 years old I tried my luck as a night club organiser and DJ.
 Me and a friend talked different bars and restaurants around Stockholm into setting up a club night.
 We booked some DJs, rented a sound system, made flyers and did some promotion.

 We did succeed at some nights but most of the time we were warming up an empty dance floor.

 The biggest challenge was getting making the setup attractive enough to draw a crowd at the same time early on.
 The combination had to be just right.
 The night (we usually got a Wednesday or even a Tuesday), the DJs or performers (we sometimes skimped out and played mostly ourselves), the flyer (balancing being cool and having a clear and selling message), the entrance fee or monetary setup and the venue (a lot of times we found ourselves in some off city centre basement).

 The few times that were a hit we managed to do well enough on all these categories.
 Getting people to show up reasonable early and inciting the feeling of FOMO (Fear of Missing Out) at least to a large enough crowd.